stallman-j/ekonomR/vignettes/basic-plotting.md

 ## == or =?

-Note the `==` double equals sign is not the same as the single `=` sign.
+The double equals sign, `==`,  is not the same as the single equals sign, `=`.

-The double equals sign means that R is checking whether the condition on the left (here, that `iso3c`) is indeed equal to the thing on the right (here, that it equals `chosen_country`, which is actually `CHN`).
+The double equals sign is a logical check: for certain elements, R is checking whether the condition on the left (here, the element's `iso3c`) is equal to the thing on the right (here, that it equals `chosen_country`, which we defined above to be `"CHN"`).

-The single equals sign would be setting the left-hand side equal to the right-hand side.
-We could have written `chosen_country = c("CHN")` to set the value for `chosen_country`, but in R it's common to use the left-facing arrow `<-` in your scripts, and `=` sign in functions.
+A single equals sign would be setting the left-hand side equal to the right-hand side.
+There's a place that would have made sense to use this: We could have written `chosen_country = c("CHN")` to set the value for `chosen_country`.

+In R it's common to use the left-facing arrow `<-` in your scripts to make that sort of assignment.
+"Set the thing on the right to be equal to the thing that it's pointing to".
+However, the equals sign, `=`, is commonly used for this sort of assignment in functions.

-So `iso3c == "CHN"` will return `TRUE` if the row is for China, and `FALSE` if the observation is not for China.
+In our context, `iso3c == "CHN"` will return `TRUE` if the row is for China, and `FALSE` if the observation is not for China.

 ## Filtering with Multiple Conditions

-If you click on this data frame, you'll notice a number of missing observations.
+If you click on this data frame in your Environment tab in RStudio, you may notice a number of missing observations.

-Since we want to plot territorial emissions, we can add a condition to the filter:
+Since we want to plot territorial emissions, we can add a condition to the filter so that we can ignore those missing values:

 ``` r
 data_country <- gcb_clean %>% dplyr::filter(iso3c == chosen_country & !is.na(gcb_ghg_territorial))
 ```

-We've added a condition that has to be true: we are now removing the rows for which `gcb_ghg_territorial` is missing, and *replaced* the old `data_country` with our new one.
+We've added a condition that has to be true: we are now removing the rows for which `gcb_ghg_territorial` is missing.
+We've also *replaced* the old `data_country` with our new one.

 ## Logical (Boolean) Statements